-The Auxiliary Calibration Port makes use of the Auxiliary Calibration Gas Inlet, located on the lower-left front of the unit.
+The Auxiliary Calibration Port makes use of the Auxiliary Calibration Gas Inlet, located on the side of the unit and in the middle of the gas inlets for Zero Calibration and Span Calibration.
 A single gas line is run to the Auxiliary Calibration Gas Inlet port for zero and span calibration.